jiehuaou/k8s-istio-knative/about-istio.md

 >
 > For HTTP2, http2MaxRequests is very important since, with HTTP2, we can send multiple concurrent requests on a single TCP connection.
 So to control the traffic flow, we need to put a limit on max outstanding requests rather than max TCP connections.
 >
-> use tcp.maxConnections with http.http1MaxPendingRequests or just http2MaxRequests, The results will almost be the same (I said almost, because with http2MaxRequests we won’t have to deal with pending requests).
+>> use **tcp.maxConnections with http.http1MaxPendingRequests** or just **http2MaxRequests**, The results will almost be the same (I said almost, because with http2MaxRequests we won’t have to deal with pending requests).
 >